 I want to introduce you to an important concept that I’ve been thinking a lot about lately:

 You hear so much about “emotional eating” and how we use things like food to comfort and numb our emotions.
-What I see more often than not is “emotional dieting” stemming from an “emotional weight fixation.”
+What I see more often than not is “emotional dieting” stemming from a fixation on our weight.

 Dieting and hating our bodies are so normalized and widely encouraged in our culture, so it’s no wonder we don’t recognize that we turn to these things for comfort.
 Let me explain…